Items tagged “paediatrics”

 Transposition of the great arteries

-Transposition of the great arteries (TGA) is the most common cyanotic congenital cardiac anomaly with cyanosis in the first 24 hours of life.
-It accounts for up to 7% of all congenital cardiac anomalies 1 and can be assessed with echocardiography, gated cardiac CT, or cardiac MRI.
-Epidemiology...
+Transposition of the great arteries (TGA) is the most common cyanotic congenital cardiac anomaly presenting during the newborn period, with cyanosis in the first 24 hours of life.
+It accounts for up to 7% of all congenital cardiac anomalies 1 and can be assessed with echocardiography, gated car...

 Epiglottitis is a life-threatening condition caused by inflammation of the epiglottis and aryepiglottic folds 1, which can lead to acute airway obstruction.
 Hence, treatment should be urgent and performed by appropriately trained individuals, e.g. instrumentation of the trachea should be perfor...